Nateml/bachelors_thesis/README.md

 To avoid installing unnecessary packages, the ones which are required to run the Jupyter notebooks are added seperately in the file `requirements-nb.txt`.
 If you plan on running the notebooks, just pip install from this file.

+The code for this project was developed using Python 3.10.6.
+Different versions of Python may (or may not...) cause compatability issues.

 ## Data
 This thesis uses the PTB-XL database.
 Since the dataset is large, it is not included in this GitHub repo.
 In order to train or run inference, download the database directly from [PhysioNet](https://physionet.org/content/ptb-xl/).
 Alternatively, the following command can be used: `wget -r -N -c -np https://physionet.org/files/ptb-xl/1.0.3/`.